WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 - **Contracts:** Add SLAs, open-data clauses; accelerate AI rollout.

 Key phrases: "Family courts reinvent the wheel—transcripts are the blueprint."
 "One transcript unveils more truth than 100 reporters."
 "No revolution needed—just transcripts."
 "Transparency ignites with the spoken word."
 "Transcribe to transform justice."

+- Encourage voluntary publication of authorised transcripts already obtained under EX107 — a low-resistance path to transparency requiring no legislative reform.

 ## 9. Conclusion: A Call to Action for Verifiable Justice